 Conocido propiamente como delfin, este colorido pez es más abundante a finales de Mayo y hasta Octubre cuando la estación lluviosa inunda los ríos, llevando cedimentos que forman líneas de basura cerca de la playa donde les gusta descansar.

-They start to appear about the same time that the rains in May, the highest peak is from July to August.
+They start to appear at about the same time that the rain in May, the highest peak is from July to August.
 Most are caught near rocky points and islands, but it could catch any occasionally offshore.

 From Cape Blanco to Drake Bay, the main fishing on the Pacific Coast is Quepos, but there is an availability of charter (private rental) in Puntarenas, resorts south of the Nicoya Peninsula, Punta Leona, Jacó Beach, and Drake Bay.
 “Billfish” is the goal of most fishermen, but could disappoint a little at the time from December through April.

 Some sailfish and marlin are caught throughout the year.
 For most of the areas mentioned above to no more than 12 to 20 miles of trail in blue waters is where most of the action with the “billfish.”
 Fishing close to the edge of the beach includes tuna, roosterfish, gold, jacks, wahoo, mackerel, cubera, a variety of smaller snapper and snook up.

 The snook can be fished with pulley just outside the broken line from the mouth of a river, but they are most often fish from the beach.
 Some boats on the outskirts of Quepos also offer tours of various days at Drake Bay and the area of Caño Island, passing the night in some small centers lodging near the Drake Bay.
 This Region is better known for its wahoo, big cubera, and roosterfish, but also for its tuna, dolphinfish, some marlin, and sailfish.